 Ultimately to appeal to their consumers, Springdale decided to change the moniker, shortening the name simply to Brig.

 “Though we’d had a tie to the name, ultimately, if a customer can’t pronounce it the name has to shift, though it did land us with a unique origin story,” says Connolly.

 (Photography courtesy of Weathered Souls Brewing Co.)

 When choosing cultural names, make sure to avoid appropriation and speak to a culture with which you identify.
 Salud Cerveceria nods to owner Dairelyn Glunt’s Domincan heritage with names like Cafecito Con Leche (a Coffee Dessert Blonde Ale) and Ricura en Pote, a Imperial Pastry Stout with blueberry, maple and Charlotte-based Hex Coffee.
-Weathered Souls of San Antonio, Texas, began the Black is Beautiful collaboration to share a message of unity with proceeds going to various social justice oriented organizations nationwide.
+Weathered Souls of San Antonio, Texas, began the Black is Beautiful (watch) collaboration to share a message of unity with proceeds going to various social justice oriented organizations nationwide.
 And most recently Brienne Allan whose simple question on Instagram: Have you ever experienced sexism in the beer industry kicked off a BEVOLUTION introduced Brave Noise, “a collaborative effort to provide inclusive and safe environments for women, BIPOC, and LGBTQ+ throughout the industry.”

 Having a tribute beer lets customers feel connected to the brand.
 Salud Cerveceria’s Dairelynerweisse, a fruited berliner weisse, is an ode to owner Dairleyn Glunt, while Norton Brewing has honored owner Becky Norton (and Beyonce) with Becky With The Good Hair sour gose.